asanchezmanas/sampelit/docs/guides/users/tracker_guide.md

 ### What if I have multiple websites?

-Create a separate installation in Samplit for each website.
+Create a separate installation in Sampelit for each website.
 Each will have its own unique installation token.

 ### Can I install on a staging/test site first?